code-warrior/preliminary-nime-syllabus/SYLLABUS.md

 # New Interfaces for Musical Expression (NIME): Creating and Composing Unique Interactive Performances

 ## Description
-Students will learn how to create a New Interface for Musical Expression, or NIME.
-They will understand how to effectively map sensory data onto custom interfaces designed to generate sound as an expressive musical instrument.
-Using a strong, hands-on approach, students will learn about electronic music composition, sound design, synthesis, effects processing, musical form, structure, development, and nonstandard notational principles.
-The course will culminate in an end-of-semester concert where students will perform original works, complete with NIME-specific notation, composed to showcase their NIMEs.
+This course will walk students through the process of creating a New Interface for Musical Expression, or NIME, and use it to compose and perform an original musical work.
+Students will learn skills in both technical and creative fields in order to effectively capture sensory data and transform it into sound.
+Various topics in electronic music composition will be covered to give students a wide range of possible directions in which to develop their NIMEs.
+This includes computer programming for audio, sound design and effects processing, musical structure, fabrication, circuitry, and nonstandard notation principles.
+The course will culminate with a final concert in which students will perform original works composed for their NIMEs.

+Can undergraduate classes run in one single session?

 ---